 Norwegian Directorate of Health (Hdir) (Hdir) is the National Directorate for Health Services.
 Its responsibilities include health services and measures to prevent illness and social problems.

-The Norwegian Registration Authority for Health Personnel deals with applications for authorization to practice as a health care personnel in Norway.
+The Norwegian Registration Authority for Health Personnel (SAK) deals with applications for authorization to practice as a health care personnel in Norway.
 Their website also contains links regarding work permits etc.

 The Norwegian Institute of Public Health is a national centre of excellence in the areas of epidemiology, mental health, control of infectious diseases, environmental medicine, forensic toxicology and drug abuse.